 - F. Retaliation: Anti-discrimination laws also prohibit retaliatory conduct against individuals who file a discrimination or harassment charge, testify, or participate in any way in an investigation, proceeding, or lawsuit under these laws; or who oppose employment practices that they reasonably believe discriminate against protected individuals, in violation of these laws.
 The law also prevents retaliatory conduct against individuals who are close personal friends or family members with an individual who engaged in protected conduct.
 The County and its supervisors and employees shall not in any way retaliate against an individual for filing a complaint, reporting harassment, participating in an investigation, or engaging in any other protected activity.
-Any employee who feels that he/she has been subjected to retaliatory conduct as a result of actions taken under this policy, or as a result of his/her relationship with an individual who took action under this policy, shall report such conduct to the Equal Employment Officer or Appointing Authority immediately.
-Any person found to have retaliated against an individual for engaging in activity protected by this policy will be subject to discipline.
+Any employee who feels that he/she has been subjected to retaliatory conduct as a result of actions taken under this policy, or as a result of his/her relationship with an individual for engaging in activity protected by this policy will be subject to discipline.
 Disciplinary action for filing a false complaint is not a retaliatory act. - G. Off Duty Conduct: Unlawful discrimination or harassment that affects an employee's employment may extend beyond the confines of the workplace.
 Conduct that occurs off duty and off premises may also be subject to this policy. - H. Workplace Romances: To avoid concerns of sexual harassment and other inappropriate behavior, employees are required to inform the supervisor or Appointing Authority if they currently are, or if they become, romantically involved with a co-worker.
 Such relationships are not necessarily prohibited, but must be appropriately addressed.
 Should an Appointing Authority determine that a conflict exists between an employee's employment with the County and a personal relationship with a co-worker, the County will attempt to work with the employees to resolve the conflict.
 Should operational needs prevent resolution, the relationship must cease or one or both of the parties must separate from employment.
 Supervisors are expressly prohibited from engaging in romantic or sexual relationships with any employee they directly, or indirectly, supervise.